LHLGraduate/Best-Practives/README.md

 Remember, the person screening your profile for the first time isn't always going to be technical.

+* [Tinder for Pets](https://github.com/LHLGraduate/final-project) - Example README for a LHL project.

 ### Contributors in Group Projects
 For your group project repositories make sure you list of each contributor and what part of the project was your responsibility.
 Although GitHub provides